 In terms of establishing balanced "nutrition" from movement, the practice of Yin or Taoist yoga is highly recommended for "A" type bodies and those who are over the age of 21 years.
 It is not a "what" but a "how" differentiation...

-Muscles account for about forty percent of the resistance against the body's flexibility, while connective tissue accounts for around fifty percent.
-The intensity and physical benefits of Yin yoga practice depend on two variables: duration of the asana, and the temperature of the muscle.
+Muscles account for about 40% of the resistance against the body's flexibility, while connective tissue accounts for around 50%.
+The intensity and physical benefits of Yin yoga practice depend on two variables: duration of the asana, and the muscle's temperature.

-It is usually recommended that Yin yoga be practiced when the muscles are not yet warmed up.
+It is usually recommended that Yin yoga be practised when the muscles are not yet warmed up.
 When the muscles are cold, they are less elastic, and more stress will be transferred to the connective tissue.
-However, this is a general rule and for some people, it is better to stay a bit warm while practicing.

-During yin asanas, muscles are relaxed to avoid tetany, or muscle spasm, which could result from engaging muscles for long periods.
+During yin asanas, muscles are relaxed to avoid tetany, or muscle spasm, resulting from engaging muscles for long periods.

-Although many Yin yoga poses or asanas closely resemble the asanas in Indian hatha yoga, they have different names, in part to alert those who are familiar with similar poses in hatha yoga not to perform them in the same way.
+Although many Yin yoga poses or asanas closely resemble the asanas in Indian hatha yoga, they have different names to alert those familiar with similar poses in hatha yoga not to perform them in the same way.
 "Defixating" the joints results in greater ease and increased strength of connective tissue.